MetadataDeluxe/metadatadeluxe.github.io/adobe_bridge_custom_export-import.md

   - You can edit your list after it loads

 Add a field to your list
- - Schema: select one (File, IPTC Core, Dublin Core, VRA Core, Custom)
+ - Schema: select a schema
  - Field: select a field from the schema
    - Change the Label (optional)
    - Click 'Add' to insert the field to the end of your list